Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Experiment

 \section{Experiment}

-In this section, we present the experimental setup, datasets, implementation details, and a comprehensive evaluation of our proposed Progressive Domain-invariant Cross-modal Alignment (PICA) framework.
-We compare PICA with state-of-the-art Open-Vocabulary Object Detection (OVOD) methods and conduct detailed ablation studies to analyze the effect of each component.
+In this section, we present the experimental setup, datasets, implementation details, and evaluation of our proposed Progressive Domain-invariant Cross-modal Alignment (PICA) framework.
+We compare PICA with representative Open-Vocabulary Object Detection (OVOD) methods and conduct ablation studies to analyze the effect of each component.